Cx A (Comtrex Cold & Cough acetaminophen 325 mg / dextromethorphan hydrobromide 10 mg / phenylephrine hydrochloride 5 mg)

 Generic Name: acetaminophen/dextromethorphan/phenylephrine

 Pill with imprint Cx A is Orange, Capsule-shape and has been identified as Comtrex cold cough acetaminophen 325 mg / dextromethorphan hydrobromide 10 mg / phenylephrine hydrochloride 5 mg.
 It is supplied by Novartis Consumer Health, Inc..

-Comtrex Cold & Cough is used in the treatment of cough and nasal congestion; cold symptoms; cough; sinus symptoms; nasal congestion (and more), and belongs to the drug class upper respiratory combinations.
+Comtrex Cold & Cough is used in the treatment of cold symptoms; nasal congestion; pain/fever; cough; cough and nasal congestion (and more), and belongs to the drug class upper respiratory combinations.
 FDA has not classified the drug for risk during pregnancy.
-Comtrex Cold & Cough acetaminophen 325 mg / dextromethorphan hydrobromide 10 mg / phenylephrine hydrochloride 5 mg is not a controlled substance under the Controlled Substance Act (CSA).
+Comtrex Cold & Cough acetaminophen 325 mg / dextromethorphan hydrobromide 10 mg / phenylephrine hydrochloride 5 mg is not a controlled substance under the Controlled Substances Act (CSA).

 Images for Cx A